July 30, 2025

 Choosing your Most Meaningful experiences isn’t about what you think AdComs want to hear.
 It’s about what you need them to know.
 What experiences hold the DNA of who you are and who you’re becoming as a future physician?

 Did this experience challenge you?
 Stretch you?
 Force you to confront something uncomfortable or unfamiliar?
-Maybe it redefined your beliefs or rewired the way you think about medicine, service, or yourself.
+Maybe it even changed the way you think about certain things.

-Did you make a tangible difference for a patient, a team, or a community?
+Did you make a difference in the life of a patient, your team, or even your community?
 Were you part of something bigger than yourself?
+This sounds like it needs to be big but it doesn’t.
 Even small wins count here, especially if they were hard-earned.

 Did you show up consistently?
-Not just physically, but emotionally and mentally?
 The most meaningful experiences usually span months or years, not a weekend trip that looked great on Instagram.
+But more than physically being consistent, were you present emotionally?
+Mentally?

 Here’s a trick: Think about what you’d still be doing even if it didn’t help your med school app.
 That’s probably meaningful.

-Clinical experiences include direct patient care roles like being an EMT, medical assistant, scribe, phlebotomist, or CNA.
+Clinical experiences are the meat of your activities list.
+They’re the direct patient care roles like being an EMT, medical assistant, scribe, phlebotomist, or CNA.
 What matters most isn’t the job title.
 It’s whether you were paying attention.
 Did you observe the clinical decision-making process?
 Did you start to see patients as whole people, not cases?

-Especially translational, interdisciplinary, or team-based work.
-Research that goes beyond pipetting and into problem-solving, collaboration, and curiosity.
+Research that goes beyond pipetting and into problem-solving and collaboration are strong choices for your most meaningfuls.
 Bonus points if you can explain why your research mattered and what it taught you about asking better questions.

 Working with underserved populations.
 Health advocacy.
 Mentorship.
 This is your chance to show empathy in action, not just compassion, but commitment.
 Real service means you listened, adapted, and kept showing up.

 And no, being president of a club isn’t leadership by default.
-Leadership is taking initiative.
-It’s building something that didn’t exist before or making something better for the people who come after you.
+Leadership is taking initiative even if that is done without a flashy title.
+It’s when you built something that didn’t exist before or made something better for the people who are coming after you.
 If you launched a peer tutoring program or turned around a struggling student org, that’s the kind of leadership that makes AdComs take notice.

 Below is your storytelling formula: vignette + reflection + future.